Undergraduate Costs 2016-2017

-The admission scholarship may be used to pay any expenses you have at FSU (tuition, housing, meals, books, etc.).
+The admission scholarship may be used to pay any expenses you have at FSU (tuition, housing, dining, books, etc.).
 If you have excess funding for a particular term because of financial aid, Bright Futures, your admission scholarship, etc., the balance will be directly deposited in your bank account.

 Q: When will my scholarship be disbursed?

 Disbursement of admission scholarship funds occurs up to 10 days prior to the start of each academic term.